Kong/kubernetes-ingress-controller/README.md

 ## Documentation

-All documentation around Kong Ingress Controller is present in this repository inside the [docs][docs] directory.
+All documentation around Kong Ingress Controller is present in the [kong/docs.konghq.com](https://github.com/kong/docs.konghq.com) repository.
 Pull Requests are welcome for additions and corrections.

 ## Guides and Tutorials